A Basic Logger

 Internally, Boost.Log has many implementations for the logging core.
 They live in separate namespaces.
 The pattern is

-”.
+or “mt”.
 Finally, system specifies the target platform and configuration.
-Valid values are posix
+Valid values are posix, nt5, nt6, or nt62.
+Examples would be

 now, it just works, but if you encounter errors this might be a source.
 It apparently is common enough to warrant its own FAQ entry in the